skyslit/ark-react-native/readme.md

-A React Framework for building modular business application
+A React Native Framework for building modular business application